khushikumra/cse15l-lab-reports/lab4.md

 **Summary**

 The lab7 file was git cloned into my home directory on EdStem.
-I had to save it as 7.1 because I had already cloned lab7 into EdStem, so I changed the newly forked repository name.
+I had to save it as 7.1 because I had already cloned lab7 into EdStem, so I changed the forked repository name.

 ## Step 6